truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSFTP.md

 After the jail is created, click the expand icon **>** on the right-hand side of the jail to open it.
 Click **START** and open **SHELL**.

-Similar to the initial FTP setup, create a user in the jail.
+Create a user in the jail.
-Enter command `adduser` and follow the prompts including the password and home directory location.
+Enter command `adduser`.
+Follow the prompts.
+Include the password and home directory location.
 When complete, the jail asks to confirm the credentials.

 ![JailsShellUserAdd](/images/CORE/12.0/JailsShellUserAdd.png "Adding a new user to a jail")

 Enable SSH by editing the <file>/etc/rc.conf</file> file.
-Type command `vi /etc/rc.conf` or `ee /etc/rc.conf` depending on preference, add `sshd_enable = "YES"` to the file, save, and exit.
+Enter command `vi /etc/rc.conf` or `ee /etc/rc.conf` depending on preference, add `sshd_enable = "YES"` to the file, save, and exit.
-Type command `service sshd enabled` to enable the service (enabled vs start indicates whether sshd starts one time or on every reboot).
+Enter command `service sshd enabled` to enable the service (enabled vs start indicates whether sshd starts one time or on every reboot).

 ![JailsShellEditRCConf](/images/CORE/12.0/JailsShellEditRCConf.png "Enabling SSH in a jail")

 Using an FTP client, such as FileZilla, log in with the jail IP address and user credentials.
-Like with SSH on TrueNAS, browsing to other folders and locations beyond the user home directory is possible, but unlike running on TrueNAS directly, only the components of the jail are available.
+It is like SSH on TrueNAS.
+Browsing to other folders and locations beyond the user home directory is possible.
+But unlike running on TrueNAS directly, only the components of the jail are available.

 ![FilezillaJailConnectSFTP](/images/CORE/FilezillaJailConnectSFTP.png "Filezilla SFTP Connect to TrueNAS Jail")
 {{< /expand >}}